A label-efficient two-sample test: Theoretical analysis of the three-stage framework

-The cost function in Section ~\ref{SecLinear} is directly motivated by the asymptotic results outlined in Theorem ~\ref{HP}.
-In this section, we compare bimodal query, $q_b$, with the passive query, $q_p$, in the case of finite label query complexity $|S_q|$.
-Herein, we denote $m_q$ and $n_q$ as the number of queried points from $X_q$ and $Y_q$ returned by a query scheme $q\in\{q_b,q_p\}$.
+The cost function in Eq.~\eqref{OptFR} is motivated by the almost sure results outlined in Theorem~\ref{HP2}.
+In this section, we consider a FR statistic variant and show that the expected FR statistic variant converges in $\mathcal{O}(n_q^{-1})$ ($n_q$ is label budget) for $n_q$ features i.i.d. generated from the bimodal delta function $p_{q^*}(s)$ in~\ref{linOptFRsol}, and the convergence rate $\mathcal{O}(n_q^{-1})$ is independent of feature dimension $d$.